Marilyn E. DeLaure

 - Culture jamming

-DeLaure, M. "Televisuality and the Performance of Citizenship on NBC’s ‘Sit-In’."
-In Like a Fire: The Rhetoric of the Civil Rights Sit-Ins.
+- DeLaure, M. "Televisuality and the Performance of Citizenship on NBC’s ‘Sit-In’."
+In Like Wildfire: The Rhetoric of the Civil Rights Sit-Ins.
 Edited by Sean Patrick O’Rourke and Lesli K. Pace.
-University of South Carolina Press (forthcoming).
+University of South Carolina Press, 2020.